Sailing the Firth of Clyde

-Discover the Firth of Clyde and the Southern Hebrides with classic boat Maybe.
+Discover the sheltered waters in Firth of Clyde and explore the Southern Hebrides under sail with classic boat Maybe.

 Join classic tall ship Maybe in the harbour town of Greenock on the West Coast of Scotland.
-Greenock is the perfect joining location to set the sails and begin your sailing holiday to explore the Firth of Clyde and the Southern Hebrides.
+Greenock is a great joining location to set the sails and begin your sailing holiday to explore the Firth of Clyde and the Southern Hebrides.

 YOUR SAILING AREA